ibartomeus/IberianBees/README.md

 # How to use this repo

 - If you want to use clean data go to: `data/data_clean.csv`.
 If you spot any error, please fill an [issue](https://github.com/ibartomeus/IberianBees/issues) and indicate the uid of the record to fix.
-If you plan to clean this data further (e.g. dates, localities), lat @ibartomeus know to avoid duplicating efforts.
+If you plan to clean this data further (e.g. dates, localities), let @ibartomeus know to avoid duplicating efforts.

 - If you want to fix non recognized species (*blink, blink* -> Thomas), the only data that can be manually altered is `data/manual_checks.csv`.
 We can move this file via email, and that way you don't need to get into git.
-If yo want to see details on removed specimens, check `data/removed.csv`.
+If you want to see details on removed specimens, check `data/removed.csv`.
 If you wish to correct any of those, fill an issue [issue](https://github.com/ibartomeus/IberianBees/issues) and indicate the uid of the record to fix.

 - If you are curious on the process keep reading.